• Skip to primary navigation

 Note: it is not related to the jojoba plant!

-Jujubes, or red dates (hong zao in Chinese) have been extolled by Traditional Chinese Medicine to be healthy food and good for your immune system for centuries.
-Women are encouraged to drink it when on their period as it supposedly warms the body and thus helps with cramps.
-This drink is also a key component of the Chinese postpartum or confinement diet.
+Women are encouraged to drink this herbal tea when on their period as it supposedly warms the body and thus helps with cramps.
+This drink is thus a key component of the Chinese postpartum or confinement diet.

 Recently, there has also been scientific studies done to support some of these traditional health benefits of jujubes, e.g. that jujube tea helps with insomnia (Click the respective links to see the scientific papers):

-1. Jujubes contain a variety of bioactive components, such as polysaccharides, polyphenols, amino acids, nucleotides, fatty acids, dietary fiber, alkaloids, and other nutrients.
+1. Jujubes contain a variety of bioactive components, polyphenols, amino acids, nucleotides, fatty acids, dietary fiber, alkaloids, and other nutrients.
 These have physiological functions including anticancer, antioxidant, anti-inflammatory, anti-hyperlipidemic, anti-hyperglycemic, immunoregulatory, hypoglycemic, lipid-lowering, neuroprotective, neuroprotective, sedative, and antiviral functions.

-2. Jujubes are also a good source of ascorbic acid, triterpenic acids, phenolic acids, amino acids, saponins, cerebrosides, flavonoids, and mineral constituents which can help to suppress different diseases, exerting the antiobesity, anti-cardiovascular disease, hepatoprotective, antidiabetic, anti-microbial, and gastrointestinal-protective effects.
+2. Jujubes are a good source of beneficial acids such as ascorbic acid, triterpenic acids, phenolic acids, amino acids, saponins, cerebrosides, flavonoids, and mineral constituents.
+These can help to suppress different diseases, exerting the antiobesity, anti-cardiovascular disease, hepatoprotective, antidiabetic, anti-microbial, and gastrointestinal-protective effects.

 Note: this is for information only and not meant as medical, nutrition or health advice.
-Please consult a medical professional.
+Please consult a medical professional before changing your diet.

 A cup of goji berries, ginger & longan tea with ingredients around it.